CruxConnect/crux-docs/_includes/product/response/sku.md

 condition
 : (string) The Condition of the SKU; these include "new", "used", and "refurb"

-distinguishing_attributes
+sku_distinguishing_attributes
-: (object) The Distinguishing Attributes are attributes which based on a category or product line may be necessary to include.
+: (object) The SKU Distinguishing Attributes are attributes which based on a category or product line may be necessary to include.
 It may also be empty, as per the Suppliers' discretion.

 minimum_advertised_price
 : (decimal) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
 You may not legally list the SKU for sale at a lower price.
 (2 decimal places)